CSC510-2015-Axitron/project2/README.md

 We used the same calculations mentioned above for issues missing milestones, equal number of assignees, and non-linear progress momentum.

-With short time between issues opening and closing we considered that if greater than 20% of the issues for a group were open less than an hour, that was a bad smell.
+With short time between issues opening and closing, we considered that if greater than 20% of the issues for a group were open less than an hour, that was a bad smell.

-Finally wiht the linearity of commit history, if the error in linearity was greater than 20% we considered that a bad smell.
+Finally with the linearity of commit history, if the error in linearity was greater than 20%, we considered that a bad smell.

 #### Dictator
 Our dictator bad smell was very similar to our absent bad smell, but with many of the inequality symbols changed around.
 If a project has a dictator there are many negative effects that may not be immediately visible.
 The first effect is that options are not discussed so a group may not be taking an optimal path to completion of the project.
 Secondly group members may not feel that they can contribute to the project simply because they were not consulted and do not have a grasp of all of the technologies involved.
 THe metrics for this smell were: